Legal assistance for review of detention

 Vluchtelingenwerk Vlaanderen Visit Website

-Legal assistance at the moment of arrestation
+Legal assistance at the moment of arrest

-Unlike in criminal matters, there is currently no legal safeguard that requires a lawyer to be present at the audition after arrestation of asylum-seekers that can possibly be detained.
+Unlike in criminal matters, there is currently no legal safeguard that requires a lawyer to be present at the audition after arrest of asylum-seekers that can possibly be detained.
 On 16 November 2021, a legislative proposal has been submitted to embed the right to legal assistance of a lawyer for asylum seekers which can possibly be detained.
 The presence of a lawyer at this stage of the procedure is necessary, inter alia because of the right to be heard.
-Respect for this right can be ensured by the presence of a lawyer since he can provide the asylum seeker with timely information on his family and socio-professional situation, as well as element concerning his physical and mental health and about the possible violation of human rights in case of return to his country of origin or transit.[8]
+Respect for this right can be ensured by the presence of a lawyer since he can provide the asylum seeker with timely information on his family and socio-professional situation, as well as element concerning his physical and mental health and about the possible violation of human rights in case of return to his country of origin or transit.[10]
 It remains to be seen whether this will be adopted.

 [1] Articles 62 and 63 Royal Decree on Closed centres.